BROOKLYN

 Fax: 631.687.4539

-Unlike most colleges, St. Joseph's University has valued study abroad by funding student study abroad experiences in faculty-led and/or semester long programs.
+Unlike most colleges, St. Joseph's University has valued study abroad by funding student study abroad experiences in faculty-led and/or semester-long programs.
 This has made study abroad accessible to all students.
-St. Joseph's University scholarships apply to tuition abroad.
-The University also grants a significant number of $500-$2,000 stipends for faculty-led programs.
+St. Joseph's University scholarships apply to tuition abroad for semester length programs.
+Additionally, in the past, the University has made financial assistance for faculty-led programs available through a stipend or grant when available.

 Explore the world for a week, a summer, a semester or an entire year.
 The opportunities are endless.